thinkloop/coding-challenge-video/README.md

-# Krossover Coding Challenge Solution
+# Krossover Code Challenge Solution
-This is a solution to the [Krossover coding challenge](coding-challenge.pdf) built using React JS, Browserify, LessCSS, Gulp and EventEmitter.
+This is a solution to the [Krossover code challenge](coding-challenge.pdf) built using React JS, Browserify, LessCSS, Gulp and EventEmitter.
 A running demo can be found here: http://krossover.thinkloop.com/

 ### Installation
 1. Clone the repo